adaltas/node-nikita/packages/core/lib/actions/wait/README.md

 throw Error 'TOO LATE!' if (Date.now() - before) > 5200
 throw Error 'TOO SOON!' if (Date.now() - before) < 5000
 ```

+Note, `nikita.wait(5000)` is a shorter alternative.

+## Using a function

+A function is interpreted as an action handler.
+The handler is reexecuted indefinitelly until it succeed.